485 Lexington Avenue, 10th Floor

-Terry Brody is a Senior Managing Director at Ankura based in New York.
-Terry has 15 years of experience advising clients on complex litigations, conducting regulatory investigations, and managing multibillion-dollar government budgets and programs.
+Terry Brody is a Senior Managing Director at Ankura based in New York, NY.
+Terry has nearly 20 years of experience helping clients navigate complex legal, regulatory, and operational risks and challenges.
 Drawing upon his unique leadership experiences in government and the private sector, Terry regularly conducts complex investigations, provides compliance counseling, and delivers independent monitoring and reporting services for organizations that allegedly engaged in misconduct or that proactively seek to reduce the risk of noncompliance with applicable laws, regulations, and authorities.

-Before joining Ankura, Terry served on the executive team of the New Jersey attorney general’s, where he oversaw a department of more than 8,000 employees.
-In that role, Terry advised the governor, lieutenant governor, attorney general, and cabinet on a wide variety of complex legal, regulatory, law enforcement, and emergency management matters.
+Before joining Ankura, Terry served on the New Jersey Attorney General’s executive team, where he oversaw a department of more than 8,000 employees.
+In that role, Terry advised the Governor, Lieutenant Governor, Attorney General, and cabinet on a wide variety of complex legal, regulatory, law enforcement, and emergency management matters.
 He also oversaw priority departmental initiatives including the selection and deployment of key technology resources, the revision of departmental policies and procedures, and the reorganization of the department to enhance efficiency and effectiveness.

-Earlier in his career, Terry worked at two large law firms representing clients in complex commercial litigations, corporate investigations, and regulatory matters, and advised executives and board members on corporate governance requirements and best practices, litigation risk, and other business decisions.
+Earlier in his career, Terry worked at an AmLaw 100 law firm representing clients in complex commercial litigations, corporate investigations, and regulatory matters, and advised executives and board members on corporate governance requirements and best practices, litigation risk, and other business decisions.

 Terry’s professional experience includes the following: